aahmed019/Kinnect/README.md

 # Kinnect

-> A game meant to connect you with others and solve creative puzzles
+> A multiplayer game meant to connect you with others and solve puzzles.

 ## Table of Contents